alexdicksonroig/slopify-frontend/README.md

 - 🎉 TailwindCSS for styling
 - 🔒 Stripe setup for payments and subscriptions [Stripe docs](https://stripe.com/docs)
 - 📖 Biomejs for linting and formatting
+- (Upcoming) Sentry for error tracking
+- (Upcoming) Posthog for analytics

 ## Backend